Macedon93/DS-Projects/README.md

 # DS Projects
  Dataset analyses using various technques.
-Dataset descriptions located each projects read.me file.
+Dataset description and code notation throughout the scripts.
+DS-Projects consists of numerous r and python scripts.